Our Covid-19 Policies at Forest School

 Hand washing stations will be set up at drop off/pick up locations and in the forest classroom.
 Staff will assist with hand washing including pumping soap and turning the spout on and off as to prevent cross contamination.
 Learners will be instructed to wash their hands for 30 seconds.

-Snacks will not be provided for the Fall 2020 season.
+Snacks will not be provided for the Spring 2021 season.
 The caregivers are encouraged to feed their learner a substantial meal before arriving at Forest School and ensure the water bottles include enough water for the whole day’s session to eliminate the need to refill.
+We also suggest having a snack in your car upon picking up your little, as they will be hungry.

 A small healthy snack from home can be packed in the learner’s backpack.
 There will be a designated snack time so staff can ensure everyone has properly washed their hands before eating.
 The learners will not be permitted to share snacks with other learners.